Using the grid method – the technique of applying a grid to a reference photograph in order to enlarge it on your work

 Note: Consider the size and format of your finished image as, for example, you may wish to translate a landscape image into a portrait format.

 The next step is simple – joining the horizontal and vertical marks to form the grid.
-Once the grid is in place label each axis, the horizontal with letters and the vertical with numbers for example.
+Once the grid is in place, label each axis, the horizontal with letters and the vertical with numbers, for example.
 This will make it easier to find specific squares when drawing from the grid.

 Whether you have drawn the grid by hand, or you have superimposed one onto your image digitally, the technique is the same from now on.

-Now the image you wish to copy is gridded up, we need to focus on artwork you are going to make.
+Now the image you wish to copy is gridded up, we need to focus on the artwork you are going to make.

 If you wish to enlarge or decrease the proportions of the original, simply carry out the following calculations (using a calculator if necessary):

 1. Measure the width of your canvas, board or paper.

 2. Divide that figure by the number of squares on the width of your gridded image (e.g., our canvas is 100cm wide and our gridded photo is 14 squares wide, so 100÷14 = 7.1cm)